The Lucy–Desi Comedy Hour: Description and evaluation

 While in production of the final episode, "Lucy Meets the Mustache", tensions between them were so high that Ball and Arnaz could not speak to each other without having loud arguments or shouting matches on set.
 They soon realized it would be best if they did not speak directly to each other there and instead used surrogates to carry messages or questions back and forth.
 This allowed them time to calm down and stay in character when the script required them to act.
 Filmed on March 3, 1960, Ball started divorce proceedings the next day.
-In the final episode, Edie Adams chose to sing "That's All", later commenting that she personally chose the song, unaware of Ball and Arnaz marital problems or their pending divorce.
-Adams and her husband, the avant garde comedian Ernie Kovacs, guested starred on what turned out to be the final new episode ever made of The Lucy–Desi Comedy Hour and the last time its characters: Fred, Ethel, Little Ricky, Ricky and Lucy would ever be seen.
+In the final episode, Edie Adams chose to sing "That's All", later commenting that she personally chose the song, unaware of Ball's and Arnaz's marital problems or their pending divorce.
+Adams and her husband, the avant garde comedian Ernie Kovacs, guest starred on what turned out to be the final new episode ever made of The Lucy–Desi Comedy Hour and the last time its characters, Fred, Ethel, Little Ricky, Ricky, and Lucy would ever be seen.
 Adams commented that Ball's emotions were up and down the entire week of rehearsals and that she had commented to Kovacs how harshly Ball was treating her.
 Kovacs passed that along to Arnaz who took Adams aside and explained to her that Lucy was under a lot of pressure and was not feeling very good.
 And that she should just be herself and not let Ball push her around.
 She took his advice and things between them were fine.
 Kovacs never commented publicly about the episode or the famous couple.
 Adams stated that the mood on set was tense and sad.
 Although it had yet to be publicly announced, all of the Desilu executives, the cast and crew knew the fate of the stars' marriage and the effect their divorce would have on the series.